-Anurádhapura Garden.-This small garden was established in 1883 at the ancient capital of Ceylon, 90 miles north of Kandy (74 from Mátalé), in a district which possesses a hot dry climate with a short rainy season, more like that of the Carnatic or Coromandel Coast.
-Only 54 in. of rain fall in the year, and of this more than half during the last quarter; and the average mean temperature is over 80°.
-Here many tropical plants and crops which are intolerant of continuous and excessive atmospheric moisture can be cultivated with more success than at Pérádeniya.
+Anurádhapura Garden.-This was established in 1883 at the ancient capital of Ceylon, 90 miles north of Kandy (74 from Mátalé), in a district which possesses hot dry climate with a short rainy season, like the Carnatic or Coromandel Coast.
+Here many tropical plants and crops which are intolerant of continuous and excessive atmospheric moisture can be cultivated with success.

 Badulla Garden.-This was commenced only so recently as 1886, and is situated at the capital town of the Province of Uva, in the eastern part of the Island, at an elevation of 2,200 feet.
-The climate here is somewhat drier than on the western side of the hill region, the rainfall being less than 80 in. annually, and the average mean temperature about 73° F.
+The climate here is somewhat drier than on the western side of the hill region, receiving but little rain with the south-west monsoon.

-PRICE LIST OF PLANTS AND SEEDS AT THE ROYAL BOTANIC GARDENS, PERADENIYA.
+PRICE LIST OF PLANTS AND SEEDS ON SALE AT THE ROYAL BOTANIC GARDENS, PERADENIYA.